-Each month in the Premium edition (only), I run a Tagline Challenge, where I include an extra story without my usual “tagline” and let readers suggest how they think the story should end.
+In the Premium edition (only), I sometimes run a Tagline Challenge, where I include an extra story without my usual “tagline” and let readers suggest how they think the story should end.
 This month the Challenge was indeed a challenge.

 I introduced it last week by noting that I sometimes use the taglines as a forum to express disgust or outrage about a story, or at least note an opinion or irony — my tags aren’t always meant to be humorous.
 I noted that this month’s Tagline Challenge story is a platform for just such outrage.
 Exactly 99 entries came in — plus one disagreement, from Michael in Connecticut: